Tomato is a vegetable-fruit that is among the most consumed vegetable available, and it’s also the most grown in our vegetables gardens.

 Harvest – summer, let it ripen on the plant.

-- Health: health benefits and therapeutic value of tomatoes
+- Health benefits and therapeutic value of tomato

 - Treatments: tomatoes without diseases